 Prescriptions for CDs or fridge lines in retrieval awaiting collection were highlighted with laminated prompt cards and some put in a separate envelope so that staff would know that there were items to be collected from the fridge or CD cupboard.
-The pharmacist demonstrated the process to ensure that controlled drug prescriptions weren't handed out after their 28-day expiry.
-There were prompt stickers on the bags which included the date after which the prescription could not be handed out.
-The dates on Schedules 2 and 3 CD prescriptions were highlighted with their expiry date.
-There were no schedule 4 CDs such as zopiclone or diazepam in retrieval at the time of inspection, but the manager confirmed that they were highlighted.
+The pharmacist demonstrated the process to ensure that schedule 2 controlled drug prescriptions weren't handed out after their 28-day expiry.
+There were prompt stickers on the bags which included the date after which the prescription could not be handed out, and the token itself was placed in a clear acetate with a red CD card.
+The dates on Schedules 3 and 4 CD prescriptions were not highlighted in any way to let staff know their expiry date.
+Upon reflection the RP acknowledged this and agreed to start highlighting schedule 3 and 4 CDs in future to minimise the risk of them being handed out after they had expired.
 The prescription retrieval shelves were cleared every week of anything over five weeks old.
 One of the dispensary team would send a reminder text to the patient if possible before the medication was returned to stock and the EPS prescription returned to the NHS spine.